RM1,000 Investment Guide: Where Do You Invest?

 7. Blue chip stocks

 Blue chip companies refer to reputable and financially sound companies, selling high-quality, and widely accepted products and services.
 These companies are known to weather downturns and operate profitably in the face of adverse economic conditions, which help to contribute to their long record of stable and reliable growth.
+Some examples are instantly recognisable brands such as Apple, Disney, and IBM.

 Many blue chip stocks also pay out dividends.
 They are typically paid out on a predictable schedule (quarterly, yearly, etc.).
 This is good for investors who want regular income from their stock investments.